 A portion of dividends paid by public corporations will sometimes be not eligible for the enhanced dividend tax credit, but only for the regular dividend tax credit for non-eligible Canadian dividends.

-With the enhanced dividend tax credit, a "gross-up" is added to the actual dividend to determine the taxable dividend amount to include in income.
+With the enhanced dividend tax credit, a "gross-up" is added to the actual dividend to determine the taxable dividend amount for an individual to include in income.
 The tax credit is calculated as a portion of the gross-up.
 See the tables below for gross-up and Federal tax credit percentages.

 In keeping with the previously announced reductions to the federal corporate income tax rates, the 2008 Federal Budget reduced the gross-up on dividends eligible for the enhanced dividend tax credit, and reduced the dividend tax credit rate, beginning in the 2010 tax year.
 The dividend tax credit factor of 11/18ths of the gross-up was changed to

+In 2016 the tax rate for the 2nd tax bracket was reduced, and a new top tax bracket was introduced for over $200,000 of taxable income.
+This reduced the marginal tax rate for the 2nd bracket from 9.63% to 7.56%, and created a new marginal tax rate of 24.81% for the highest bracket.
 The tax bracket thresholds are indexed each year.
 For all marginal tax rates and thresholds for the current year, federally and for each province and territory, see the Tables of Marginal Tax Rates.

-Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved See Reproduction of information from TaxTips.ca
+Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
+See Reproduction of information from TaxTips.ca